ManchesterIO/manchester.io/README.md

 Well manchester.io hasn't quite reached production yet, but you can deploy to the beta server (if you have permission):

     knife solo cook beta.manchester.io
+    ssh manchesterio@beta.manchester.io sudo supervisorctl restart all

+(at the moment this always deploys the master of mollyproject-next, but in future that should change)

 ### Getting permission to deploy to production ###